michelfernandez/cove/site/content/english/identification.md

   "outline"
 >}}

-{{< picture id-unlimited 210 "A man identifies a person with a doll and checks their identity card." >}}
+{{< picture id-easy 270 "A woman and a man are standing in front of a large software window and the man is holding a big hatch with an identity card inside." >}}

 You perform the identifications yourself.